FeeeDz/ctf.0xl4ugh_leaky_pipe/README.md

 AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA
 zsh: segmentation fault  ./leaky_pipe
 ```
 It seems like a buffer overflow because there is a segmentation fault.
-Moreover there is also a interesting memory address.
+Moreover there is also a interesting memory address of the stack pointer (SP).
 Let's look it into ghidra.
 ```
 undefined8 main(void)